 - In weekly Computing lessons, specific online safety issues will be addressed in accordance with the unit of work.

 - To ensure age appropriate coverage of the main online safety objectives, we also use a scheme of work called Project Evolve to teach an age specific focused online safety lesson every half term.
 Project Evolve is linked to the UK Council for Internet Safety's (UKCIS) framework “Education for a Connected World”.

 - As a school, we participate in Safer Internet Day, work with the NSPCC and the Breck Foundation and we hold regular online safety assemblies.

 - All staff receive annual training in online safety.

 Find out more about when the next Safer Internet Day will be.

 In addition to technology focused after school clubs, we run a regular weekly Code Club where children can work on their own projects and further develop their programming skills.

 I enjoyed learning about coding in class and I was inspired to come to code club.
-Since I’ve been coming, I’ve been learning how to code sprites, to talk and move around and I feel more confident.
+Since I’ve been coming, I’ve been learning how to program sprites to talk and move around, and I feel more confident.